-WJN is governed and overseen by a Management Committee (The Board), comprising of some very versatile women.
+WJN is governed and overseen by a Management Committee (The Board).

 Gloria Larman is WJN’s Chief Executive Officer.
 Gloria has more than three decades experience working in the not-for-profit sector with particular focus on the criminal justice system and the impacts on women, children and families.

 Gloria was previously the Chief Executive Officer of SHINE for Kids, which successfully expanded under her leadership and is now operating in four states across Australia.
 Gloria built up strong strategic partnerships and developed innovative research and programs, positioning SHINE for Kids as a respected service provider to children and families, and she brings that insight to WJN.

 Gloria has authored papers detailing the issues faced by children whose parents receive prison sentences, and has made recommendations to government and government agencies regarding solutions to the complex issues involved.
 She has also presented at international conferences and seminars, as well as regularly appearing in the media.

 Gloria holds a diploma in welfare, and degrees in community management and adult education, and brings her passion and commitment for the sector to WJN.